 Our desire for new clothes and the efficiency of production systems have led to the rapid expansion of fast fashion.
 The average person today buys 60% more clothing items compared to in 2000 and many of these items are disposed as soon as they ‘fall out of fashion’.
 While influencing consumption patterns is a critical component in making the system more sustainable, businesses have a unique opportunity to re-design materials, production systems and business models towards more circularity.
 How can applied systems thinking and powerful partnerships along the value chain deliver measurable impact and new value?

-Global Environment Manager - Production, H&M
+Global Environment Manager for Production, H&M Group

 Managing Director, APAC, Forum for the Future

 Energy demand in Southeast Asia is expected to grow by two-thirds between 2016 and 2040.
 Under current policy and technology scenarios, CO2 emissions are expected to increase in lockstep with this growth in energy demand.
 Being the region most at risk of the impacts of climate change, it is imperative that ASEAN intensifies efforts to lower the carbon intensity of its energy systems.
 How can ASEAN draw inspiration from its international neighbours as it charts its own path towards clean energy, and how can it accelerate the adoption of proven policy and technology options?

 Dr Ernest J. Moniz